Alternative accessible formats of content in Canvas

 Alternatively, if you have already clicked on the file to view in preview mode, accessible versions are made available through a button on the top of the screen.

-Accessing accessible versions of content in Announcements
+Accessing alternative versions of content in Announcements

 When content is shared directly from within an Announcement posted in a Canvas site, accessible versions of that piece of content are available when the students logs into Canvas directly to view the announcement from within the course site, as shown here.

-Accessing accessible versions in Assignments
+Accessing alternative versions in Assignments

 Content shared in an assignment by the instructor will have accessible versions made available through the available menu, but student submissions will NOT be scanned by Ally and will not have accessible versions made available to the faculty member or to peers during a peer review.

-Accessing accessible versions of Files in Modules
+Accessing alternative versions of Files in Modules

 When a file is linked to directly from within a Module as shown here: